 You can quickly call up the Edit Trail menu by selecting a trail on the map with the cursor.
 Simply move the cursor over a trail and a pop-up box appears.
 Press WPT and the Edit Trail menu opens.

-At left, trail selected with map cursor.
+Trail selected with map cursor (left).
 The pop-up box shows distance and bearing from current position to the selected point on the trail.

-At right, the Edit Trail menu.
+The Edit Trail menu (right).

 Edit a Trail Color

 Edit a Trail Pattern